Internships in Criminal Justice

 Fall Internship Packet

-Internship Packet for students who will be completing an internship in Fall 2024.
-This packet will close on May 15, 2024 at 3.p.m.
+Internship Packet for students who will be completing an internship during the fall semester.
+This packet will open on February 1 and close on February 28 each year.

 Summer Internship Packet